aleshaleksey/fansys23/08-spell-list.md

 **Special**: If the target is not aware that it is being bound, or makes the promise against its will, it may attempt a Wis save if it ever brakes the promise.
 On a success it avoids the effects of the spell.

+**Global**: The spell lasts for a month.

-**Upcast**: The spell lasts for 1 month per 4 MP dice placed in it.
-In addition, at 12 MP dice an A class condition may be selected, and at 16 MP dice, an S Class conditions may be selected.
+**Upcast (Global only)**: The spell lasts for an extra month per 4 MP dice placed in it.
+In addition, at 12 MP dice, an A class condition may be selected, and at 16 MP dice, an S Class conditions may be selected.

 ___
 ## MP 3 spells